 - Smokey Grilled Chicken with Peach Chipotle Sauce

 How will you serve this chicken, or change up the recipe to make it your own?
 We love to hear from you, so leave us a comment below.
 And be sure to leave the recipe a rating when you try it.

 Don’t forget to Pin It!

-Photos by Meghan Bassett, © Ask the Experts, LLC.
+Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on March 17th, 2013.
-Last updated: July 13, 2018 at 17:01 pm.
+Last updated: December 28, 2020 at 17:47 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.